tmr08c/tmr08c.github.io/content/blog/2020/08/initialize-hash-value-in-ruby/index.md

 ## With an Argument

-The second form of initializing a Hash with by passing in an object.
+The second form of initializing a Hash is by passing in an object.
 This object will then be used as the default value.
 From the docs:

 > If obj is specified, this single object will be used for all default values.